SE-TINF22B6/time2shine/Documentation/srs.md

 #### 3.6 Testability
 > The code we write has to be testable in order to meet our quality requirements.

-> [!NOTE]
-> These are only some of the nonfunctional requeirements, but there is more yet to come.
->

 ### 4. Technical constraints
 - **Backend:** A RESTful API build with Spring Boot in Kotlin